-So, we're an ambitous company made up of a core duo of ambitous people.
+So, we're an ambitious company made up of a core duo of ambitious people.
 We're not like that through an excess of ego.
 We're like that because we fully believe in changing the face of theatre in this country and want to ride that message out far and wide.

 But ambition, hope and good intentions can be hard task masters when you're starting up.

 Our 5 year plan, written about a year into our life after only 1 project was completed, speaks to our passion.
 It speaks to our drive and it speaks to all the things we have learned through our work in the arts and community engagement up to this point.
 It contains plans for national tours, for work in community centres the length of the country, for partnerships with established names, for a brilliant new music hall called 'The Lunatic Fringe', for pantomimes, for apprenticeships, for 'each-on-teach-one' sessions, for a total of about 63 separate products or performances that would each help to build a new community of its participants in the theatre.
 And it makes absolute sense as a set of logical , justifiable progressions.
 And it is, in theory, achievable.

 In theory.
 Life doesn't seem to hold much truck with theories does it?
 No. Not much at all.
 Neither do those people who sign the cheques for your work.
 They like to delay start dates.
 They like to change project ideas and generally do everything to mess up your neat and tidy 5 year plan!
 How rude of them.
 How inconsiderate.

 Or maybe you're expecting too much?
 Possibly a little patience would help.
 A little perspective.